The name of the Association shall be “The Sports Journalists’ Association of Great Britain” (SJA) hereinafter called “The Association”.

 - Full members: Being persons engaged in creative editorial production in press, radio or television (including photographers and cartoonists) and the internet, a significant proportion of whose work is in sport.

 - Associate members: The General Committee may accept as Associate Members those persons not eligible for full membership.

 - Honorary members: The Annual Meeting shall have the right to elect Honorary members, being members who have given outstanding service to the Association.
 Such members shall not pay the annual subscription but shall have full membership rights.

-- Any member whose subscription has not been paid in full within four months of the due date (the due date being January 1 in each calendar year) may have his or her membership lapsed.
+- Any member whose subscription has not been paid in full within four months of the due date (see 7: 4) may have his or her membership lapsed.
 One month’s notice of intention to lapse shall be sent to the member.